ALucek/ppt2desc/README.md

 ### Custom Prompts

-You can modify the base prompt by editing `src/prompt.txt` or providing additional instructions via the command line:
+You can modify the base prompt by editing `src/prompt.py` (specifically the `BASE_PROMPT` constant) or providing additional instructions via the command line:

 ```bash
 uv run src/main.py \